Chapter 2

 "[6] You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 [7] Very rarely will anyone die for a righteous man, though for a good man someone might possibly dare to die.
 [8] But God demonstrates his own love for us in this: While we were still sinners, Christ died for us."

-No wonder the Holy Spirit prompted the apostle Paul to pray for us to grasp the great love that our Lord Jesus Christ has for us.
+No wonder the Holy Spirit prompted the apostle Paul to pray for us to grasp the great love our Lord Jesus Christ has for us.
 In fact, let us go and read his prayer in,

 Ephesians 3:16-19